DHTMLX/docs-todolist/docs/guides/task_users.md

 });
 ~~~

-As a result, the assigned people will be displayed to the right of the task.
+The assigned people appear to the right of the task.

 ![users](../assets/users.png)

 To view the list of people assigned to a task, click on the people avatars.
 To close the opened list, click outside it.

-## Changing task assignees
+## Change task assignees

-You can re-assign or remove a task assignee after initialization of To Do List in the following ways:
+Reassign or remove a task assignee after the To Do List initialization in two ways:

-- via the **Assign to** option of the task menu
+- through the **Assign to** option of the task menu
-- via the corresponding [`assignUser()`](../../api/methods/assignuser_method/) and [`unassignUser()`](../../api/methods/unassignuser_method/) methods, for example:
+- through the [`assignUser()`](api/methods/assignuser_method.md) and [`unassignUser()`](api/methods/unassignuser_method.md) methods

+The example below assigns a user to one task and removes a user from another:

 ~~~js
 // assign a person to the task